cgbeutler/Beutler-Cook-Book/baking/AdamsBread.md

 ### 👐 Kneed

+If using sourdough, add the sourdough starter (all `50g`).
 Kneed dough until it gets smooth.
 If it is splitting/breaking, it may need more water. (should take `10-ish minutes` to kneed smooth and develop gluten chains.)

 Set it aside at room temp to rise for `1.5 hours (instant yeast)` or `12 hours (sourdough)`